jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 ## Getting Started

 First, we're going to install jasmine-node globally.

+wait, node? does it matter? are there differences between front end testing and back end testing w/ js? can you link to any articles on testint js opinions or "state of the industry" type things?

 * `$ npm install  -g jasmine-node`
 * Now we can use Jasmine across projects.